Mohism-Research/Super-Taoism-Archives/Alexander-Taoist-Canon/daily_note_eng.md

 # 2018.3.14 #

 Time flies fast!
 More than half year have passed since last write, it seems that I didn't make the great progress.
 Although I have completed five courses from deeplearning.ai, I think it's not enough.
 I want to write a small book to note the stuffs I learned from the courses.  $x^{(i)}$

+# 2018.06.07 #

+From now on, I will try my best to update this note everyday.
+Because I have not writen English essays for long time.
+Two months ago, I joined a Writing Community based on WeChat which is called as "007".
+The membership needs spending 400 RMB, then the 007er have to write an essay per week.
+It's a great community which can help me to tackle my procastination.
+However we almost write essays in Chinese.
+So I decided to write more English documents.
+Writing daily notes is just a starting point, I should write an official essay per week.